Is Baby Getting Enough Breast Milk?

 common for exclusively breastfed babies to only have 1 stool every week, so don’t worry if your baby starts pooping less after 3 weeks of age,

-this is due to the fact that breast milk is easily digested.
+this is because breast milk is easily digested.
 Read more about normal stools for the breastfed baby.

 - Urination: After 4 days, your baby should be wetting at least 4

-diapers per day (24 hours) Baby’s urine should be a clear color, darker
+diapers per day (24 hours) Baby’s urine should be transparent, darker

 urine indicates that your baby is not getting in enough fluids.

 Your breasts feel softer after nursing: This indicates that your baby has removed milk, making your breasts seem emptier.

 - Weight gain: Most babies will lose about 9% of their birth

 weight and then gain it back by week two.
 Read more here about weight gain in the breastfed infant.